kolorobot/spring-boot-tc/README.md

-# Spring Boot tests with Testcontainers and PostgreSQL (or MySQL or MariaDB)
+# Spring Boot tests with Testcontainers and PostgreSQL

 ## Package the application

 - Build package

-`$ ./mvnw clean package -Dtest=OwnerRepositoryTests,OwnerResourceTests`
+`$ ./mvnw clean package`

 > To skip the tests use: `-DskipTests=true`